-Generally, debt capacity for each institution will grow over the course of the Study Period.
-The table below summarizes each institution's projected debt capacity for fiscal year 2026, assuming it issued no debt (other than debt to finance any approved future projects) until the last year of the Study Period.
+Generally, debt capacity for each institution will grow over the course of the Study Period as enrollment and obligated resources increases.
+The table below summarizes each institution's projected debt capacity for fiscal year 2027, assuming it issued no debt (other than debt to finance any approved future projects) until the last year of the Study Period.

-Projected Debt Capacity Across the System (2026)
+Projected Debt Capacity Across the System (2027)